Troubleshoot Your Second Life Connection

 Network cards and cables do go bad.
 Wireless connections can be subject to interference.
 If you have problems with everything Internet then the card or cable can be the problem.
 With wireless connections, fluorescent lights and the new Chinese curly lights can be a problem (the latter also being a fire hazard).

 All you can do is call them and work with them.
 The problem may be their hardware, the cables, and lines that connect you to them.
 Or it may be the Internet modem in your home/office.
 I suggest restarting the modem and computer before calling the ISP.
 Then recheck your connection again.
 If it still gives bad numbers, call.

 Fixing Second Life

-Then contact Linden Lab.
+Once you are sure it is the Lab, contact Linden Lab.
 See: Contacting Second Life/Linden Lab

-There are various problems that will give you error messages about why you can’t login or why you got logged off.
+There are various problems that will give you error messages about why you can’t log in or why you got logged off.
 They can be connection related or not as there are other causes.
 See: Can’t Login Second Life for more information on other issues.

 You can post those error messages in the SL Forum and ask for help with specific problems.
 If you can log in, you can also ask in large in-world groups to see if others are having similar problems.
 If everyone is suffering then it isn’t your hardware.